brentvollebregt/nitratine.net/posts/randomly-generating-numbers-to-fulfil-an-integer-range/post.md

 This data produced gives a clear pattern and produced a line of best fit with R^2 value of 0.9997 which is excellent.
 Using this equation to calculate the target value of 16,777,216 I got a value of 3.94x10^11.
 Even though this is a very large number, it doesn't seem like it is incorrect.
 There is a slight exponential addition to the equation calculated which will mean that little increases in x will give larger increases in y.
 With this looking like a great start I went and tested a couple of bigger numbers.

 ### Bigger Numbers
 Due to the time to compute these values, I tested with larger numbers that weren't too much bigger than the previously tested numbers.
-I tested 1000, 2000, 3000, 4000 and 5000 and compared them to the expected value based off the last equation generated.
+I tested 1000, 2000, 3000, 4000 and 5000 and compared them to the expected value based on the last equation generated.

 |Range|Average Number Generations|Expected|
 |--- |--- |--- |